GWC-DCMB/curriculum-notebooks/paper/paper.md

 high school women to learn the power of coding.
 Our goal was to cover basic coding topics and data science concepts through live coding and hands-on practice.
-However, we couldn't find a resource that exactly met our needs.
+However, we could not find a resource that exactly met our needs.
 Therefore, over the past three years, we have developed a curriculum and instructional format using Jupyter notebooks to effectively teach introductory Python for data science.
 This method, inspired by The Carpentries organization, uses bite-sized lessons